Zarklord/UniversalPropertyEnhancer/Writerside/topics/Legacy-Palette-Icons.md

 # Palette Icons
-<link-summary>Use UPE to add custom palette icons to your part pages</link-summary>
+<link-summary>Use UPEs legacy api to add custom palette icons to your part pages</link-summary>
-<web-summary>Use UPE to add custom palette icons to your part pages</web-summary>
+<web-summary>Use UPEs legacy api to add custom palette icons to your part pages</web-summary>
-<card-summary>Use UPE to add custom palette icons to your part pages</card-summary>
+<card-summary>Use UPEs legacy api to add custom palette icons to your part pages</card-summary>

 ## Feature